4 Tips to Enable Your Employees to Work from Home

 Most office workers have some other form of technology at home that can be used to access information at work.
 If you have another computer at home, that’s the best solution.
 If you have an iPad or other tablet, that can work as well.
 You can even access your cloud-hosted files on your phone, but you probably won’t enjoy the typing or reading experience on a small device.
 If you have a newer TV, you may be able to cast your phone or table information onto your TV so you can read your files more easily.
 There are tablet and mobile versions of Microsoft’s Office suite (Word, Excel, PowerPoint, OneDrive and OneNote) so you can access those files from any other device.

 If you are running cloud-based services like Microsoft Dynamics 365, you would be able to access your ERP or CRM system from anywhere as long as you have an Internet-connected device.
-There are iOS and Android apps for Dynamics 365 Business Central and Dynamics 365 Customer Engagement that don’t cost anything more if you have a license and don’t require additional setup on the server-side to allow those apps to work.
-[Dynamics 365 Finance and Operations has an app but you need to configure it for a particular set of functionality].
+There are iOS and Android apps for Dynamics 365 Business Central and Dynamics 365 Customer Engagement that don’t cost anything more if you have a license and don’t require additional setup on the server-side to allow those apps to work. .
 Even if you don’t want to mess with the app, you can use the solutions in a web browser.

 Tip 3: For Intranet Apps, Use a Virtual Private Network (VPN)